Researchers say smoking can damage heart health as well as brain health.

 “So I think this just underscores that message,” Snyder said, “that smoking does impact your brain health long term.”

-In 2016, an estimated 17 percent of men and 13 percent of women in the United States were smokers, reports the Centers for Disease Control and Prevention (CDC).
+In 2016, an estimated 17 percent of men and 13 percent of women in the United States were smokers, reports the

 Smoking has been linked to increased risk of certain cancers, lung disease, heart disease, and many other health conditions.